nup002/Mathboard/docs/get_started.md

 ## Give it a shot!
 >[!TIP|label:Before You Continue]
->Set your Mathpad to Plaintext mode by holding down the black MODE key (top right) for one second.
+>Set your Mathpad to Plaintext mode by holding down the black Mode key (top right) for one second.
 >
 Let's get you comfortable with the Mathpad symbol system by practicing some key combinations.